caracolazuldev/d-composer/README.md

 # Decomposer

 Welcome to Decomposer, the Docker-Compose Configuration Manager.
-As a Makefile include, it easily integrates into your Makefile-based build and deployment tools.
+As a Makefile include, it easily integrates into your Makefile-based or shell-script build and deployment tools.

 This Makefile facilitates dynamically generating `docker-compose.yml` files from reusable service declarations.
 You might want to do this to test your application on different deployment targets or environments without duplicating common service definitions.
 Or, more easily re-use service definitions from one project to the next.
 Other use-cases might be: having different stacks for development, unit testing, integration and QA testing, or generating production builds.